Pathanay Khan: Story behind the name

-When he was only a few years old, his father brought his third wife to the family home, so his mother decided to leave his father.
+When he was only a few years old, Pathanay Khan's father married a third time, upon which his mother decided to leave his father.
 She took her young son along and went to Kot Addu to stay with her father.
-When the boy fell seriously ill, his mother took him to a 'syed's' house (a spiritual leader's house).
-The syed's wife looked after him, and advised his mother to change the boy's name because it seemed 'spiritually too heavy' for him.
-Syed's wife's daughter commented that he looked like Pathana (in that region, a name symbolising love and valour), and so from that day onwards, he was known as 'Pathanay Khan'.
+When the boy fell seriously ill, his mother took him to a Syed's (a spiritual leader) house.
+The Syed's wife looked after him, and advised his mother to change the boy's name because it seemed 'spiritually too heavy' for him.
+Syed's wife's daughter commented that he looked like a Pathan, and so from that day onwards, he was known as 'Pathanay Khan'.
 His mother credited the new name for saving the child's life.